-3. The addition of specific lock and dam names, "state line" and US or State highways will not affect any specific public and/or private entities.
-These revisions will clarify current stream descriptions.

-4. This proposed rulemaking will affect the Bayou Meto Water District and any future entities permitted or seeking permits to discharge into the portion of Bayou Two Prairie that flows thru the Smoke Hole Natural Area, which is designated as an ERW.
+- a) 1.
+The addition of specific lock and dam names, "state line" and US or State highways will not affect any specific public and/or private entities.
+These revisions will clarify current stream descriptions. - 2.
+This proposed rulemaking will affect the Bayou Meto Water District and any future entities permitted or seeking permits to discharge into the portion of Bayou Two Prairie